seepiol/Rasp2Pc/README.md

 - [ ] Improve communication security and avoid execution by unauthorized devices
 - [ ] Add logging
 - [ ] Comment the code
-- [ ] GUI mode for choose the pc address on rasp component
+- [ ] GUI way for choose the pc address on rasp component
 - [ ] Better way to change shortcuts, functions and button text on RASP component
 - [ ] Possibility to modify the shortcuts from pc
 - [ ] Android component